Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Computational Results

 \subsection{Experimental question 3: Comparison to the state-of-the-art}

 We compare DLTS to the state-of-the-art metaheuristic BRKGA from~\cite{brkgacpmp} in Table~\ref{tab:cvcomp}.
-We train DLTS on the G1 and on the G123 datasets and and report the performance of each on the test sets of G1, G2, G3, and G123.
+We train DLTS on the G1 and on the G123 training datasets and report the performance of each on the test sets of G1, G2, G3, and G123.
+We refer to the version trained on G1 as DLTS-G1 and to the version trained on G123 as DLTS-G123.
 For DLTS-G123, we use the configuration with the best performance on the validation set in Table~\ref{tab:searchstrategycomp} for each instance size.
-For DLTS-G1, we configure a new set of parameters for each instance size on the G1 data, leaving the search strategy open, as well as all parameters tuned for DLTS-G123.
-For a fair comparison to the state-of-the-art, we also tune the BRKGA algorithm on the G123 data.
+For DLTS-G1, we configure a new set of parameters for each instance size on the G1 data, leaving the search strategy open, as well as all parameters tuned for DLTS-G123 (including the selection of the networks).
+For a fair comparison to the state-of-the-art, we also tune the BRKGA algorithm with GGA on the G123 data.

 While the BRKGA finds its best solution faster than DLTS for all instance sizes, the solutions it finds have optimality gaps between 3 and 23 times larger than DLTS.
 The importance of training DLTS on instances drawn from the same distribution as those it will see during testing is emphasized by the DLTS-G1 gaps.
 While DLTS-G1 sometimes does perform better than the BRKGA on data it was not trained for, such as for G2 on all sizes, as the instances become increasingly different (G3), performance suffers.
 DLTS-G123, however, shows high quality results for all instance groups, meaning that training across a wide range of different types of instances does not hurt performance.